When and where is the sale?

 - The plants were not large enough to sell at our very early sale

-- For shrubs and some perennials, they may be overwintered outdoors and may not have survived the winter
+- Some shrubs and perennials, which may be overwintered outdoors, may not have survived the winter

 Why don’t you know about the crop failures earlier so you can warn us?

 The crop failure rate has never been higher than 10% of the plant varieties we advertise in the catalog.
-In 2010, the rate was under 5%, although we know it seems higher when the plant you wanted isn’t available.
+Since 2014, the rate has been under 5%, although we know it seems higher when the plant you wanted isn’t available.
+We feel the same way when it's a plant we wanted to buy.

 How do you decide which plants to sell?